 Six Important Ways to Prepare for Christmas Before You Lose Your Mind

-I know the song is supposed to be funny (at least the first 300 times you hear it).
+I know Grandma getting run over by reindeer is supposed to be funny in the song (at least the first 300 times you hear it).

 But it’s not as funny when Christmas prep leaves you feeling like Grandma.
 Covered in hoof prints…